-Getting a visa for Vietnam, either a tourist or business visa is quite easy and straightforward.
-Let me walk you through with this complete guide in getting a Vietnam visa from the process of getting the visa, fees that you need to pay, tips and other information that will help you through your application.
+Getting Vietnam visa, either a tourist or business visa, is quite easy and straightforward.
+Let me walk you through with this complete guide in getting a Vietnam visa from the process of getting the visa, fees that you need to pay, tips and other information that will help you throughout your application.

 FREE VISA COUNTRIES:

 - 30 Days: Cambodia, Indonesia, Kyrgyzstan, Laos, Malaysia, Singapore, Thailand